 If you are on a temporary layoff, and if premium is paid, you will be covered for up to 6 months following the date your temporary layoff begins.

-If you are on a leave of absence, and if premium is paid, you will be covered for up to 6 months following the date your leave of absence begins.
+If you are on a leave of absence, other than a family and medical leave, and if premium is paid, you will be covered for up to 6 months following the date your leave of absence begins.